by Margaux Cintrano

 Chef Alex Atala´s brand label of Lambada and Samba with a thermo-mix, whisk and spatula has me totally spellbound.
-He looks more like a soap opera actor than a world class chef.
-Many restaurants in Sao Paulo have not been influenced by indigenious ingredients like wild Amazon Acaí berries or Rainforest Pupunha which is a 5 centimetre exotic orange yellow fruit or Cupuaci, a dark burnt orange Amazonian melon.
-And Atala once again stated: “ We need pride in our epicurism, the way Brazilian composter Villa Lobos was pround of our music.”
+He looks more like a soap opera actor than a world-class chef.
+Many restaurants in Sao Paulo have not been influenced by indigenous ingredients like wild Amazon Acaí berries or Rainforest Pupunha which is a 5 centimetre exotic orange-yellow fruit or Cupuaci, a dark burnt orange Amazonian melon.
+And Atala once again stated: “ We need pride in our epicurism, the way Brazilian composter Villa Lobos was proud of our music.”

 Located in the centre of Brazil, often called the Tuscany of Brazil, lovely Monica had told me they have participated and collaborated with over ten of their most renowned culinary artists including Chef Ivo Faria of Vecchio Sogno, Chef Pablo Oazen of Assunta Restaurant, Chef Beth Beltrao of Virada Do Largo, Chef Dona Nelsa of Xapuri Restaurant, Chef Doña Lucinha of Restaurant Doña Lucinha, Chef Edson Puati of Senac Restaurant, Chef Frederico Trindade of Trindade Restaurant, Chef Eduardo Avelar of Pesquisador Restaurant, Chef Eduardo Maya of Boteco Restaurant, Chef Leonardo Paixao of Glouton Restaurant, Chef Rafael Cardoso of Atlantico Restaurant, and numerous others who came to root for their colleagues.